-The coach added two hours to the length of Tuesday's practice.

-"We are thrilled to be part of this innovative venture, which represents the kind of collaboration that is necessary in these times when journalism is under such great financial pressure," says David Boardman, dean of the School of Media and Communication.

-"Dean Boardman will attend tomorrow's meeting," the student says.
+- Coach Aaron McKie is the 18th head coach in Temple men's basketball history. - The coach added two hours to the length of Tuesday's practice. - "We are thrilled to be part of this innovative venture, which represents the kind of collaboration that is necessary in these times when journalism is under such great financial pressure," said David Boardman, dean of Klein College of Media and Communication. - "Dean Boardman will attend tomorrow's meeting," the student said.